HD-2D: Square Enix titles

-Square Enix has used the art style in all games of the Octopath Traveler series—Octopath Traveler, Octopath Traveler II, Octopath Traveler: Champions of the Continent, and the upcoming Octopath Traveler 0—and a range of other games, including Triangle Strategy, as well as the remakes for Live A Live, Dragon Quest III, Dragon Quest I & II, and Star Ocean: The Second Story R. The 2025 remake of Final Fantasy Tactics has been described as HD-2D.
-The upcoming RPG The Adventures of Elliot: The Millennium Tales will also feature the art style.
+Square Enix has used the art style in all games of the Octopath Traveler series—Octopath Traveler, Octopath Traveler II, Octopath Traveler: Champions of the Continent, Octopath Traveler 0—and a range of other games, including Triangle Strategy, as well as the remakes for Live A Live, Dragon Quest III and Dragon Quest I & II.
+The Adventures of Elliot: The Millennium Tales also featured the art style.

 Non-Square Enix titles

 The 2023 role-playing game Wandering Sword featured an art style reminiscent of HD-2D.
 In 2024, the RPG Eiyuden Chronicle: Hundred Heroes released with a similar art style, causing news outlets to draw comparisons to HD-2D.
 The upcoming JRPG SacriFire employs the aesthetic as well.
 Haruyuki Ohashi of Acquire stated that he had considered using HD-2D graphics for Mario & Luigi: Brothership early on in development.

+In March 2026, Gotcha Gotcha Games announced that they would add an HD-2D style "P2D" (Perspective 2D) map system to their upcoming game development program RPG Maker U2U, which previously only supported 2D.